LA VALEUSE HOUSE, ST. BRELADE

 LA VALEURE COTTAGE, ST. BRELADE

-The challenge was to creatively renovate a derelict Listed Cottage and extend over the remmants of an attached barn to form a family home, within a restricted budget.
-Our client required the property to provide accomodation for his business manager and therefore the work had to achieve commercial targets efficiently as well as address historic building issues.
+The challenge was to creatively renovate a derelict Listed Cottage and extend over the remnants of an attached barn to form a family home, within a restricted budget.
+Our client required the property to provide accommodation for his business manager and therefore the work had to achieve commercial targets efficiently as well as address historic building issues.
 An ancient kitchen fireplace, together with a traditional bread oven, prevented any linking together of the cottage and barn at ground floor level.
-The histroy of the barn's first floor provided a reason for reinstating this envelope with a new lightweight timber framed, cedar clad, extension to accommodate a new lounge with large picture windows looking south over the verdant garden and a link through to the old cottage.
-Our service included applying for grant aid to assist with the historic works, resulting in maximum grant being awarded.

 SPRING HOUSE, ST. MARY

 The dwelling is part of a listed farm cluster that was converted into 5 dwellings in 2001.
 Part of the conversion included the construction of a new kitchen to the rear.
 Our client was looking for a larger family kitchen and to locate entertaining space in a lighter part of the ground floor.

 Mindful of the listed status of the dwelling and the historic Tourelle we proposed a new fully glazed extension that would sail over and enclose the Tourelle, framing it in a light glazed box, but creating a new dining space and creating a new singular entrance.

 The proposal was commended by the historic officer as the best and most acceptable way to create the required space whilst preserving the historic elements of the property.